blazingh/test-server/readme.md

 ## where are the source files ?

-each service has its own source folder in the root directory with the name scheme of **[service-name].env**
+each service has its own source folder in the root directory with the name scheme of **./[service-name]**

 examples :